 Note 2: Multiple loans allowed up to program maximum listed in Quick Reference Chart 1.
-The guaranteed amount of these loans counts toward the \$3.75 million maximum guaranty that may be outstanding at any one time.
+The guaranteed amount of these loans counts toward the \$1.5 million maximum guaranty that may be outstanding at any one time.

 Note 3: Exception for IT Loans.
-The amount guaranteed for working capital for the IT loan combined with any other outstanding 7(a) loan for working capital cannot exceed \$4,000,000.
+When there is an IT loan and another SBA guaranteed loan for WC, the combined maximum SBA guaranty can be up to \$1,750,000 as long as the SBA guaranty on the working capital loan does not exceed \$1,250,000.
 (Small Business Act, Section 7(a)(3)(B))